r-suzuki/r-suzuki.github.io/README.md

-Preprints and short notes on ongoing studies.
+Preprints and other documents on ongoing studies.
 > Note: These materials are preliminary drafts subject to further revision.
 > Final results will be updated upon completion.